FAQ

 Additionally, since we both grow food and keep animals from being food here, the organization is a happy compromise of explaining who we should not be eating (our friends) while also showing what we should be eating (nutritious and climate-friendly fruits and veggies)!

-There are so many ways to help!
+• There are so many ways to get involved and support our work!
 Financial donations are currently our greatest need - please see this page for all of the many ways to make a donation.
 Donations are all tax deductible to the full extent of the law.